mateussouzaweb/nicedeck/README.md

 ## Controller Layout

-To configure controller layout for each program, make sure you are in ``Gaming Mode`` first:
+To configure controller layout for each program, make sure you are in ``Gaming Mode`` first.
 The most easier layout are for browser like softwares like ``Google Chrome``:

 - Open the library, select the software that you desire and open the controller menu.